On this page:

 In 2020–21, there were over 16.5 million prescriptions dispensed for diabetes medicines through Section 85 of the Pharmaceutical Benefits Scheme and Repatriation Pharmaceutical Benefits Scheme, representing 5.3% of total prescriptions.
 Metformin, a glucose-lowering medication for patients with type 2 diabetes, was the seventh most dispensed medicine in 2020–21 (Department of Health 2021b).

-According to the NDR, 30,800 people began using insulin to treat their diabetes in 2020.
-Of the people with diabetes who began using insulin, 52% had type 2 diabetes, 35% had gestational diabetes, 10% were newly diagnosed with type 1 diabetes and 2% had other forms of diabetes (AIHW 2022b).
+According to the NDR, 31,700 people began using insulin to treat their diabetes in 2021.
+Of the people with diabetes who began using insulin, 49% had type 2 diabetes, 39% had gestational diabetes, 10% were newly diagnosed with type 1 diabetes and 2% had other forms of diabetes.

-Almost 1.2 million hospitalisations were associated with diabetes in 2019–20, with 5% recording diabetes as the principal diagnosis and 95% recording diabetes as an additional diagnosis, according to the AIHW National Hospital Morbidity Database.
-This represents 11% of all hospitalisations in Australia (AIHW 2021d).
+Almost 1.3 million hospitalisations were associated with diabetes in 2020–21, with 4.7% recording diabetes as the principal diagnosis and around 95% recording diabetes as an additional diagnosis, according to the NHMD.
+This represents 11% of all hospitalisations in Australia.

-Of the almost 1.2 million hospitalisations, just over 1 million recorded type 2 diabetes as the principal and/or additional diagnosis and 62,600 hospitalisations recorded type 1 diabetes as the principal and/or additional diagnosis.
+Of these, around 1.1 million recorded type 2 diabetes as the principal and/or additional diagnosis and 64,600 hospitalisations recorded type 1 diabetes as the principal and/or additional diagnosis.

 People with diabetes may require procedures to manage their diabetes or treat the complications of diabetes.
-According to the National Hospital Morbidity Database, there were 3,500 weight loss procedures and 5,200 lower limb amputations undertaken for people with type 2 diabetes in 2019–20 (14 and 20 per 100,000 population, respectively).
+According to the NHMD, there were 4,500 weight loss procedures and 5,300 lower limb amputations undertaken for people with type 2 diabetes in 2020–21 (18 and 21 per 100,000 population, respectively).

 The impact of diabetes varies between population groups.
 To account for differences in the age structures of these groups, the data presented below is based on age-standardised rates.

-The table shows the age-standardised rate ratios for all diabetes by selected population groups.
-Rate ratios are presented for having diabetes (prevalence), hospitalised for diabetes, dying from diabetes and burden of disease.
+The table shows the age-standardised rate ratios for all diabetes by selected population group.
+Rate ratios are presented for prevalence, hospitalisations, deaths and burden of disease.
 Overall, rates increased for each measure by increasing remoteness and socioeconomic disadvantage while rates were also higher among Indigenous people compared with non-Indigenous people.

 The onset of the COVID–19 pandemic has significantly impacted the Australian health system, including mortality, hospitalisations, health services, disease management and surveillance.
 Diabetes is one of many conditions correlated with greater health consequences throughout the COVID-19 pandemic including increased risk of complication and mortality (Peric and Stulnig 2020).

 However, these new registrations may be due, at least in part, to people who were previously diagnosed with diabetes only registering with the NDSS during the pandemic.
 The increase in registrations may also be influenced by changes to the NDSS to simplify the usual processes to register (Andrikopoulos and Johnson 2020).
-Further monitoring is required to assess the influence on diabetes diagnoses during the COVID–19 pandemic.
+Further monitoring is required to assess the influence on diabetes diagnoses as the COVID–19 pandemic continues to evolve.

 Of those with a recorded comorbid diagnosis of type 2 diabetes:

-According to NPS MedicineWise analysis of MedicineInsight, the rate of HbA1c testing over the 6-months from 1 March 2020 to 31 August 2020 fell significantly among regularly attending patients with a record of type 2 diabetes compared to all regularly attending patients.
+According to NPS MedicineWise analysis of MedicineInsight, the rate of HbA1c testing over the 6-months from 1 March 2020 to 31 August 2020 fell significantly among regularly attending patients with a record of type 2 diabetes compared with all regularly attending patients.
 The rate of type 2 diabetes encounters remained similar in both time periods.
-In the pre-COVID period, the average monthly rate of HbA1c testing among patients with a record of type 2 diabetes was 126.1 per 1000 clinical encounters, which fell to 109.0 tests per 1,000 clinical encounters in the COVID period (NPS MedicineWise 2020).
+In the pre-COVID period, the average monthly rate of HbA1c testing among patients with a record of type 2 diabetes was 126.1 per 1000 clinical encounters, which fell to 109.0 tests per 1,000 clinical encounters in the early COVID period.

 In April 2020, there was a significant decline in the rate of HbA1c tests performed.
 The rate of testing for patients with a record of type 2 diabetes fell from 120 tests per 1,000 clinical encounters in April 2019 to 77 tests per 1,000 clinical encounters in April 2020 (NPS MedicineWise 2020).

-With the COVID–19 pandemic continuing, it is still too early to predict the long-term impacts on diabetes and other chronic conditions.
+With the COVID–19 pandemic continuing to evolve, it is still too early to predict the long-term impacts on diabetes and other chronic conditions.

 See Impact of COVID–19.